K1ta141k/Udemy_Finance/Assignment1/README.md

-- used yfinance library to collect historical data on TSLA.
+- Collected historical data on TSLA using yfinance library.
 - Using daily stock price calculated daily return.
 - Plotted the daily price and daily returns of TSLA.